sintret/yii2-basic-easy/README.md

 Default Role in table "role" is "Admin" then add more role in mysql table role as you wish.
 You can check/unchecked role at menu "Setting - Access Role" or "http://localhost/basic/web/role"

+### Audit Trail

+Audit Trail for a mysql table when you have defined fields in mysql table like "userCreate, userUpdate, createDate, updateDate".

+### Image Processing

+Default image proccessing using GD Library but you can change priority with optional gmacick or imagick in folder components SintretImagine class.
+Default for mysql field name is "image".

 **NOTES:**